About the study

-The Language Institute, in partnership with the Wisconsin Intensive Summer Language Institutes (WISLI) has received funding from the U.S. Department of Education Title VI International Research and Studies Program to conduct a study on the speaking proficiency gains and outcomes of students enrolled in intensive summer programs in the following less commonly taught languages: Arabic, Bengali, Brazilian Portuguese, Hindi, Kazakh, Indonesian, Persian, Tamil, Thai, Tibetan, Turkish, Urdu, Uyghur, and Uzbek.
+The Language Institute, in partnership with the Wisconsin Intensive Summer Language Institutes (WISLI), is conducting a study on the speaking proficiency gains made by students enrolled in intensive summer programs in 14 less commonly taught languages: Arabic, Bengali, Brazilian Portuguese, Hindi, Kazakh, Indonesian, Persian, Tamil, Thai, Tibetan, Turkish, Urdu, Uyghur, and Uzbek.

-This research study responds to national calls for research on the proficiency outcomes of U.S. foreign language programs (Winke & Gass, 2019) to document the speaking proficiency outcomes of intensive summer programs offered through WISLI in both face-to-face and online/remote instructional contexts.
+The study responds to national calls for research on the proficiency outcomes of U.S. foreign language programs (Winke & Gass, 2019) to document the speaking proficiency gains and outcomes of intensive summer LCTL programs in both face-to-face and online/remote instructional contexts.

-- Hadis Ghaedi, Graduate Research Assistant; Dissertator, Second Language Acquisition PhD Program
+- Hadis Ghaedi, Graduate Research Assistant; Doctoral Candidate, Second Language Acquisition PhD Program

 - Jana Martin, Associate Researcher; Associate Director, Language Institute